-For UC Davis head coach Bill Maze, this year’s season opener will also double as a homecoming of sorts as the former Cardinal will return to his alma mater once again.
+For UC Davis head coach Bill Maze, this year's season opener also doubled as a homecoming as the former Cardinal returned to his alma mater, albeit in a different role.

 Before earning a B.S. in economics in 1978, Maze was a co-captain of Stanford's men's tennis teams for his final two seasons on campus.
 Awarded the Rafael Osuna Award for sportsmanship, competitiveness and contributions to the game as a junior, Maze was a three-time All-American at Stanford and played No. 1 doubles with John McEnroe as a senior.

 Since its transition to Division I competition during the 2007-08 season, UC Davis defeated Pacific in five of the six head-to-head matchups, including the last four straight.
 In Stockton, the Aggies have enjoyed a similar level of success by taking three of four duals held on the Tigers' courts.
 Of the three matches that previously took place in Stockton, the Aggies captured a 4-3 win in 2008 and 5-2 victory in 2012.
 Pacific's lone home victory over UC Davis took place in 2010, a match that ended in the Tigers' favor by a 6-1 score.

 UC Davis will face its longest road swing of the year by competing in four consecutive matches away from the Marya Welch Tennis Center, starting with its season opener at Stanford on Jan.
 24. The Aggies will travel to Pacific (1/25) San Diego State (2/1) and UC San Diego (2/2) before hosting Nevada (2/7) in their first match at the Marya Welch Tennis Center.

 Outside of their initial batch of matches, UC Davis' schedule features back-to-back road matches on three separate occasions.